Discrete Diffusion with Sample-Efficient Estimators for Conditionals: Introduction

 A number of works have considered extending diffusion models to discrete spaces. \cite{austin2021structured} considers denoising diffusion for discrete data and discrete time (both absorbing and uniform diffusion), optimizing the variational lower bound (VLB) of the log-likelihood.
 A continuous-time framework for discrete diffusion models is introduced in \cite{campbell2022continuous}, which also optimizes the VLB of the log-likelihood.
 The work \cite{sun2022score} performs score matching for continuous-time diffusion by learning conditionals using cross-entropy.
 In \cite{lou2024discrete}, the authors propose an approach to learn the discrete version of the score using a score-entropy function to ensure non-negativity of the score along the training iterations.
 For a broader survey on discrete diffusion models see \cite{li2025survey}.

 This paper’s contribution begins with making explicit that for forward transitions the canonical time-reversed kernel can be parameterized entirely through ratios of probabilities between configurations that differ at one coordinate, and that these ratios reduce exactly to ratios of single-site conditional distributions given the remaining coordinates.
 So reverse diffusion can be implemented by learning local conditionals instead of a global density or discrete {\it score.} The main methodological contribution following this observation is to plug in state-of-the-art estimator for learning discrete conditionals.
-We use the Neural Interaction Screening Estimator (NeurISE) \cite{jayakumar2020learning} due to its approximation- and sample-efficiency.

-A key conceptual observation is that, under the round-robin noising scheme of \cite{varma2024glauber}, autoregressive generation emerges as the hard-noise limit of the reverse-time sampler: each reverse step becomes “resample one coordinate from its single-site conditional,” and unrolling these updates in the fixed order yields autoregressive sampling (without proposing a new AR model).
-In contrast, \cite{ou2024your} also links absorbing diffusion to autoregressive generartion.
-Specifically, they connect absorbing diffusions any-order autoregressive models (AO-ARM) at the objective level through a reparameterization of the concrete score and a change of variables to masking probability.
-They show that in the infinite-noise limit the absorbing-diffusion loss equals the AO-ARM training objective.
-Thus, our bridge is a more direct, finite-step collapse of the sampler in a specific round-robin construction, whereas \cite{ou2024your} derives a broader equivalence through an algebraic transformation and limit of the training loss.

-On the theory side, the paper provides total-variation error-propagation bounds for data generation with an approximate reverse kernel, quantifying precisely how local inaccuracies accumulate across sampling steps, in the same vein as score-based sampling analyses for the continuous space or continuous time setting \cite{chen2022sampling,chen2024convergence}.
-Conceptually, the bound isolates the two factors that drive sampling difficulty in diffusion models: (i) learning error in the learned reverse-time transitions, and (ii) how well the forward noising process mixes to the target noise distribution.
-This stands in contrast to Langevin or Glauber dynamics-type MCMC samplers, where convergence rates typically depend more directly on properties of the data distribution such as multi-modality, rather than on reverse-process estimation accuracy and forward-process mixing to noise.
+Motivated by theoretical results on the sample-efficiency of interaction-screening estimators, including RISE \cite{vuffray2016interaction} and GRISE \cite{jayakumar2020learning} for learning discrete conditional distributions, we use the Neural Interaction Screening Estimator (NeurISE) \cite{jayakumar2020learning} that has shown strong empirical advantage for learning discrete conditionals with unknown structure.
+We apply this estimator to the round-robin noising diffusion scheme previously also explored in \cite{varma2024glauber}.